 The first three months, are devoted to an intensive curriculum of lectures, classroom work, and practical workshops, structured to provide each student with the strong basic clinical skills to confidently, and competently begin their clinical rotations.

 In subsequent months, students advance their knowledge and skills through clinical rotations under the guidance and supervision of seasoned technical staff and Duke Eye Center physicians.
 As students apply their skills and gain a greater understanding of complex ophthalmic conditions, they become essential and valued members of our eye care teams.

-Upon successful completion of the one-year Ophthalmic Technician Training Program, graduates receive a certificate from Duke Medical Center and are required to sit for the JCAHPO national certification exam for Technicians.
+Upon successful completion of the Ophthalmic Technician Program, graduates receive a certificate from the Duke School of Medicine and are well-prepared, to take the IJCAHPO, internationally recognized, certification exam for Ophthalmic Technicians.